smartcontractkit/documentation/docs/chainlink-nodes/configuration-variables.md

 Controls how often to poll the node to check for liveness.

 Set to zero to disable poll checking.

+### NODE_SELECTION_MODE

+- Default: `"HighestHead"`

+Controls controls node picking strategy.
+Supported values:

+- `HighestHead` (default) mode picks a node having the highest reported head number among other alive nodes.
+When several nodes have the same latest head number, the strategy sticks to the last used node.
+This mode requires `NODE_NO_NEW_HEADS_THRESHOLD` to be configured, otherwise it will always use the first alive node.
+- `RoundRobin` mode simply iterates among available alive nodes.
+This was the default behavior prior to this release.

 ## EVM Gas Controls